 - Earn 60,000 points after a $4,000 minimum spend in 3 months

 - $300 reimbursement on any travel expenses put on the card each year.
 This includes hotel, airline, car rental, transportation (bus, cab, train), tolls, parking and cruise line expenses.
 See complete list.

-- Credit for $100 Global Entry or $85 TSA PreCheck application fee when purchased with the card once every four years.
+- Up to $100 application credit for Global Entry or TSA PreCheck application fee when purchased with the card once every four years.

 - Discounts at National & Avis Car Rental when paying with your card.

 - Upgrades and other special amenities when staying at Luxury Hotel & Resort Collection properties.

 - Trip cancellation insurance up to $10,000.